• Skip to primary navigation

 • Keep valuables and keys safe to hand in a waist pack or small bag across your chest.

-• Consider using a sling or carrier for one baby even when out with a pushchair.
+• Slings designed for twins are available.
+Consider using a sling or carrier for one baby even when out with a pushchair.
 A double pushchair can be useful for carrying shopping too.

 • Alternate which baby gets carried: it’s easy to overlook a quieter baby’s need for closeness if one fusses more when out and about.